hermwong/onsenui-vue-side-splitter-example/README.md

 # build for production and view the bundle analyzer report
 npm run build --report
 ```
+## Deploy

+If you've never deployed the app to Firebase then perform steps 1 & 2, if you've already deployed the app before skipt to Step 3.

+1. link your local machine to Firebase
+`npm run login`

+2. initialize Firebase to host the app
+`npm run init`

+3. deploy the app to Firebase
+`npm run deploy`

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).